cq146637/DockerManagerPlatform/README.md

-"# Docker Backgound Managerment Platform (In python development)"
+"# Docker Backgound Managerment Platform (In python development)

+Please view the share document before use.

+"